What is canyoning in Cebu?

-This 4-5 hour canyoneering experience in Cebu is once in a lifetime.
-That crazy blue water, the scenery and jumping off waterfalls is fantastic.
-But it’s also a great way to get to know the lovely Philippine people.
-They are visiting these waterfalls too.
+This 4-5 hour canyoneering experience in Cebu is a once-in-a-lifetime experience.
+The crystalline, bright blue water, the scenery, and stunning waterfalls are fantastic.
+However, it’s also a great way to get to know the lovely Philippine people, as this is a favorite among the locals, too.

-Definitely.
-You will get a life jacket, helmet and a pair of aqua shoes.
-Make sure to wear comfortable clothes.
-There is a minimum of two guides that are guiding you and your group.
-Those guides know this area extremely well.
+Though it’s exhilarating, canyoning is definitely safe to do.
+You’ll get a life jacket, helmet, and a pair of aqua shoes from your tour company (make sure to wear comfortable clothes).
+There is a minimum of two experienced guides per group, too, making sure everything goes well.
 Listen closely to their instructions, and the only thing you have to be scared about is your condition.

 How do you get to Badian?

-If you’re staying in Cebu City and a pickup from the company is not included, then take the Ceres Bus.
-Their yellow buses will take you to almost every point on Cebu Island.
+If you’re staying in Cebu City, and a pickup from your tour company is not included, then use the Ceres Bus.
+Their yellow buses will bring you to almost every point on Cebu Island.

 - Go to the Cebu South Terminal